Synthetic Data for data augmentation

 Banca Sella is an Italian financial holding.
 The banking company of the group is one of the largest banks in Italy by total assets.

 An imbalanced dataset is an annotated dataset where the distribution of the target labels is very uneven, i.e. a label might appear much less frequently than the rest.
-This issue often affects datasets ranging from fraud detection to predictive maintenance, where the predictive target refers to situations that rarely happen.
+This issue often affects datasets ranging from upsell to churn prediction, where the predictive target refers to situations that rarely happen.
 The usual approach is to perform oversampling, i.e. generate new synthetic minority examples to enrich the training set.

 For this challenge, our Synthetic Data Enterprise Solution has been used to generate synthetic minority examples for a dataset to train a machine learning model to improve uplift metrics of one of their financial products.
 In this case, the dataset was characterised by the presence of an extreme imbalance, i.e. less than 1% of positive labels.
 This was a particularly challenging dataset as traditional oversampling techniques, such as SMOTE, were not able to generate synthetic examples useful for the training process.